AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 According to data from Pew Research Center, which was released in September of 2022, lower-income consumers was twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18% **(payment dive)**

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+* **<ins>What solution does this company offer that their competitors do not or cannot offer?
+(What is the unfair advantage they utilize?)</ins>**

+Cash App beats its competitors by encouraging user loyalty and retention through its unique services.
+It also has a benefit by fostering relationships with its partner retailers, which provide users with exclusive deals and promotions.
+Overall, its reputation and user trust gives its a competitive edge over other competitors.

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)
+* **<ins>Which technologies are they currently using, and how are they implementing them?
+(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)</ins>**

 ## Landscape